 When a company like Monsanto claims that the crop of a farmer that has been fertilized by its genetically-modified pollen legally belongs to it, just as Shylock was made to do, it should be made to extract from that farmer’s crop only that single gene, out of the tens of thousands of genes contained in the plant or seed, which Monsanto claims is its intellectual property, and restore the remainder of the crop – intact – to the farmer.
 And if Monsanto removes more than this single gene, or, by this operation, ruins the crop by rendering it infertile or unmarketable, then Monsanto is guilty of either taking or damaging private property that does not belong to it, and must therefore pay the full market price of the crop to the farmer.

 This is the only fair resolution of this dispute.
 For to give large and powerful companies like Monsanto legal power over small farmers whose crop has been fertilized by an act of Nature with its genetically-modified pollen is to permit the oppression of the weak by the strong.
-And this is a scenario that has occurred countless times in the past, such as the oppression of subjects by kings, princes, rich landowners, and other individuals who had power over them, and which the long and difficult road towards democracy and the rule of law were meant to remedy, by protecting the weak from the rapaciousness and tyranny of the strong.
+And this is a scenario that has occurred countless times in the past, such as the oppression of subjects by kings, princes, rich landowners, and other individuals who had power over them, and which the long and difficult road towards democracy and the rule of law were meant to remedy, by protecting the weak from the tyranny and rapaciousness of the strong.

 One of the stringent criteria of organic foods is that they not contain any genetically-modified organisms.
 Hence, a farmer whose crops are contaminated by genetically-modified pollen cannot sell one’s crops as organic.

 If these valuables were left in one’s house and one day one left the door unlocked, a person who entered uninvited and removed these valuables would be guilty of theft, since one is guilty of trespassing on private property.
-But in the case of genetic patent infringement, the pollen is no longer on the property of the farmer that sowed the plants containing the GMO, having been carried away either by the wind or by pollinating insects.
+But in the case of genetic patent infringement, the pollen is no longer on the property of the farmer that sowed the plants containing the GMO, since it has been carried away either by the wind or by pollinating insects.